-To accept your offer of admission and reserve your spot in the program, please submit a $250 confirmation deposit by April 15, 2020 or within 16 days of your admission date, whichever is later.
+To accept your offer of admission and reserve your spot in the program, please submit a $250 confirmation deposit by May 1 if you're starting in the fall, Novemeber 15 if you're starting in the spring, or within 15 days of your admission date, whichever is later.
 This deposit is applied toward your first semester’s tuition bill and is not refundable.

 Office of Admissions